danneu/koa-skeleton/README.md

 The following version numbers are meaningless.

+- `4.0.0` 26 Nov 2017
+  - Replace Pug with React/JSX for HTML templating.
 - `3.1.0` 14 Nov 2017
   - Replace Nunjucks with Pug for HTML templating.
 - `3.0.0` 25 Apr 2017